Sommerro marks the rebirth of a 1930s landmark into an Art Deco Hotel and hotspot in one of Oslo's loveliest neighbourhoods; Frogner.

 Sommerro also boasts a small cinema with weekly screenings, a vast wellness space and state-of-the-art gym.
 Not to mention: the city’s first rooftop pool and sauna – a year-round destination with sweeping views over Oslo.

-Sommerro won the prestigious award "Best Hotel in Norway 2023", according to the Grand Travel Awards, and has also been included on the prominent "Hot List" of Condé Nast Traveller, as well as the "IT List" of Travel + Leisure.
+Sommerro won the prestigious award "Best Hotel in Norway" by the Grand Travel Awards in 2022, 2023 and in 2024, and has also been included on the prominent "Hot List" of Condé Nast Traveller, as well as the "IT List" of Travel + Leisure.
+To see recent press coverage of Sommerro and Villa Inkognito, please visit this site.

-Perched on Solli Plass in Oslo’s elegant Frogner neighbourhood, Sommerro’s original design is the work of prolific Norwegian architects Andreas Bjercke and Georg Eliassen, creators of some of Oslo’s most recognisable buildings such as the neo-baroque headquarters for the former cruise ship company Norwegian America Line.
+Perched on Solli Plass in Oslo’s elegant Frogner neighbourhood, Sommerro’s design is the work of renowned Norwegian architects Andreas Bjercke and Georg Eliassen, creators of iconic buildings like the neo-baroque headquarters for the Norwegian America Line.

 Our neighbourhood